karlleel/selenium_skeleton/README.md

 # selenium_skeleton
-This projects has the means to serve as a frame for feature selenium projects to come.
+This projects has the means to serve as a frame for feature Selenium Java projects to come.

 Features:
 - screenshotter